 - Tracking.
 PLD advocates tracking student assessment data as an integral component for educators to successfully cater to the range in ability in their classroom.

 Student outcomes will always be maximised if a whole school approach is implemented.
-Our downloadable Whole School Literacy Strategy is an invaluable resource assisting schools in scheduling the PLD programs, professional development and screening within a broad school-based strategy.
+Our downloadable Teaching Sequences are an invaluable resource assisting schools in scheduling the PLD programs, professional development and screening within a broad school-based strategy.

 It is imperative that schools utilise invest their time with program, continuous professional development and consistent screening and tracking processes which are supported by modern research.
 Review PLD’s evidence-base or talk to us today by email [email protected] or through our online chat in the bottom right of your screen.